-While we all strive to maintain our comfort zones, inevitably stressors appear to disrupt our tranquility.
+While we all strive to maintain our comfort zones, inevitably stressors appear to disrupt our tranquillity.
 If we have been conditioned to become anxious in response to these unforeseen interruptions, a sick stomach, headache, pounding heart, and sweaty palms are likely to be the most distinct symptoms.
-At this point, some of us can take a few deep breaths and feel 90% convinced there will certainly be something good emerging from all this turmoil.
+At this point, some of us can take a few deep breaths and feel 90% convinced there would undoubtedly be something good emerging from all this turmoil.